 It’s £12,200 OTR price may seem rather steep, but when you think back to earlier with the quality and finish, I think it’s well worth it.
 Despite its retro looks, it is packed with technology, ride by wire throttle, abs, rider modes and traction control all come as standard on the R, even an underseat USB charging port too.

-The only other niggle I would say is there is no pillion seat, but then that wouldn’t be a problem as if you were after a pillion seat then a standard Thruxton I am sure would be sufficient.
+The only other niggle I would say is there is no pillion seat, but then this is also a plus at the same time.
+If you were after a pillion seat wouldn’t be a problem as if you were after a pillion seat then a standard Thruxton I am sure would be sufficient.

 There is just one issue.
 I don’t think I could give up a sportsbike completely, but then I am young and foolish.
 Without a doubt, the Triumph Thruxton R makes the grade for a perfect second bike.